Achim Richter: Biography

 Richter was born to builder Georg Edmund Richter and his wife Elsa (née Wenzel).
 He attended primary and secondary school in Dresden, graduating as dux of the school in 1958, with a university diploma.
 After his application to study physics at the technical university in Dresden, he was rejected five times on political and ideological grounds, he escaped from East Germany in 1959, via West Berlin.

 In 1959 he started studying physics at the University of Heidelberg, and was accepted as a member of the Studienstiftung des deutschen Volkes (Study Foundation of German People) in 1963, two years later he graduated with a degree in physics.
 In 1967 he was awarded a doctorate by professor Wolfgang Gentner at the Max-Planck-Institute of Nuclear Physics in Heidelberg.
 From 1967 to 1968 he worked as a research associate in the physics department at Florida State University in Tallahassee, Florida.
-From 1969 to 1970 he worked as a post-doctoral colleague in the physics department of the Argonne National Laboratory in Illinois.
+From 1969 to 1970 he worked as a postdoctoral colleague in the physics department of the Argonne National Laboratory in Illinois.

 In 1971 Richter became a research associate at the Max-Planck-Institut of nuclear physics.
-After completing his post-doctoral qualification in physics at the University of Heidelberg he became an associate professor there.
+After completing his postdoctoral qualification in physics at the University of Heidelberg he became an associate professor there.
 From 1971 to 1973 Richter was a scientific advisor and professor at the Ruhr University Bochum.
 In 1974 he became director of the institute of nuclear physics of the Darmstadt University of Technology.

 Richter is a member of the Deutsche Physikalische Gesellschaft (German Physical Society) and of the Deutschen Hochschulverband (German Association of University Professors).
 At the end of 2005, the American Physical Society elected him as the first non-American to be senior editor of the Reviews of Modern Physics.

 Richter has played the viola from childhood.
 He is married to Christine Monika.